pierre42100/ACMEresponder/docs/docs/evaluation.md

 docker-compose up
 ```

-Three dockers image will be pulled from the Docker Hub, including our solution, in production mode.
+Three dockers images will be pulled from the Docker Hub, including our solution, in production mode.

 ## Test certificates issuance